FAQs: Airlinguee English and Horseback Riding Camps Ireland

 - The “Equestrian Horseback Riding School” Camp Registration Form must be signed by a parent or guardian.

-3. Documents required by minors (under 18), travelling unaccompanied, with a tutor or guardian to an Airlinguee English and Horseback Riding Camps, in consecutive order:
+3. Documents required by minors (under 18), travelling unaccompanied, with a tutor or guardian to an Airlinguee English and Horseback Riding Camps Ireland, in consecutive order:

-3.1 Irish Passport Control and Minors traveling into Ireland FAQs Airlinguee English and Horseback Riding Camps Ireland:
+3.1 Irish Passport Control / Proof of Enrollment form for Airport Arrivals Area and Minors traveling into Ireland FAQs Airlinguee English and Horseback Riding Camps Ireland:

 Please present the following documents (No’s.
 1- 5) to a passport control agent in consecutive order upon arrival at Irish passport control:

-As well as signed written consent of the parent/legal guardian, which must be presented to a passport control agent, stating that the minor is permitted to travel unaccompanied or with the accompanying guardian or tutor (Ireland passport control):
+As well as the written consent from, signed by the parent/legal guardian, which must be presented to a passport control agent in Ireland, stating that the minor is permitted to travel unaccompanied or with the accompanying guardian or tutor (Ireland passport control):

-- Original Written Parent / Guardian permission of trip, signed by a parent / guardian, authorizing the minor to travel unaccompanied or travel with an accompanying guardian or tutor along with the original, which should be issued to you by the Equestrian centre / English school or academy, prior to trip.
-Documentation must include:
+- IRISH PASSPORT CONTROL CONSENT TO TRAVEL FORM, SENT AFTER CONFIRMATION OF BOOKING, to be filled out & signed by a parent / guardian, authorizing the minor to travel unaccompanied or travel with an accompanying guardian or tutor, which will be issued to you by us or centre.
+This documentation must include:

-- The name and address of the equestrian centre or English school in Ireland, including name of contact person in Ireland and contact phone number during their stay.
+- The name and address of the equestrian centre or English Language school in Ireland, including name of staff member, who will be waiting in the arrival hall at Dublin airport, and contact details of centre, during their stay in Ireland.

 - A copy of a parent/guardian’s ID/passport.

-- A copy of the divorce decree or settlement, if the parents are separated / divorced or the child has a different name.
+- A copy of divorce decree or settlement if the parents are separated / divorced or the child has a different name.

 - A death certificate in the event of death of a parent.